ibexa/documentation-user/docs/content_management/create_edit_pages.md

 # Create and edit pages

-Page is a special Content Type.
+Page is a special content type.
 You can modify pages with a visual drag-and-drop editor, the [Page Builder](#page-builder-interface).
 Pages are divided into drop zones into which you can drop various dynamic blocks.
 By editing pages, you can customize the layout and content of your website.